ihmeuw/cascade-at/docs/dev/inputs_outputs.rst

 Data Residuals
   These are one value per data point to indicate how far the data, as predicted by the fit, is from the actual measurement data.
-There are data residuals for every estimation run, so each data point will have five residuals for the five levels where it is used.
+There are data residuals for every estimation run, so each data point will have residuals for every level of the location hierarchy where it is used, so that's about five.

 Draw Files
   Finally, results of calculations are in "draw files."
 These draw files